 Information synthesis will be limited by the data collected in the first phase of this project.
 Market Analyses are definitionally retrospective and limited by the data that can be collected.

-Knowledge Dissemination

-The Market Analysis will be included in the grant deliverables to CalFire.
+Knowledge Dissemination: The Market Analysis will be included in the grant deliverables to CalFire.
 Additionally, the Analysis will be provided to every organization that is contacted during the data collection phase of this project.
 By providing this Analysis to industry participants, competition and transparent bidding may be increased, allowing organizations to effectively budget for implementation costs, solicit more bids for projects, and increase the cost effectiveness of forest health treatments.

 Example Market Analysis